XK9274/texpop-miyoo/README.md

 Based on the say package by Shauninman - https://github.com/shauninman/MiniUI

+# Changelog
+- Added centering (use -1 for x or y to center text)

 # Issues
 - ~Aliasing around edges~
 - Flickers due to MainUI redraw